Stability of Normal Bundles of Space Curves: Base Cases: Applications of Gluing Data

 \subsection{\boldmath The case $(d, g) = (5, 1)$}

 We degenerate to the union of an elliptic normal curve $C$ with a $1$-secant line.
 By Lemma~\ref{lem:1_sec_balanced}, it suffices to show $N_C[2u \to v]$ is semistable, where $u \in C$ and $v \in \pp^3$ are general.
 Fix a quadric $Q$ containing $C$, and specialize $v$ to a general point on $C$.
-By Lemma~\ref{lem:3pts}, there are exactly two points on $C$ at which the fibers of $N_{C \to v}$ and $N_{C/Q}$ coincide; specialize $u$ to one of them.
-Then $N_C[2u \to v]$ fits in an exact sequence
+By Lemma~\ref{lem:3pts}, there are exactly two points on $C$ at which the fibers of $N_{C \to v}$ and $N_{C/Q}$ meet transversely; specialize $u$ to one of them.
+Then applying \eqref{modifications_ses} with \(k=1\) (by virtue of Lemma~\ref{lem:3pts}) to the normal bundle exact sequence \eqref{eq:normal_bundle_exact_seq} for \(C \subset Q\), we see that $N_C[2u \to v]$ fits in an exact sequence

 so is semistable as desired.